IriaWang/cs103a-cpa02/README.md

 # The MET Open Access App

+A video demonstration can be found [here](https://brandeis.zoom.us/rec/share/858aebr-L9cRXa8WUiS0RHMHlYlftN-74m9eHjIpgfd67z3kPWTiGfIkT42OOJd1.s1asio_AJdUy2rCb?startTime=1651072847000).

 ## Overview
 The [Metropolitan Museum of Art](https://www.metmuseum.org/) of New York City, or colloquially "the MET", is the largest art museum in the Western Hemisphere and the fourth most visited art museum in the world.
 Over two million works reside in its permanent collection, with 17 curatorial departments ranging from Ancient Greek and Roman art to European paintings to Asian pieces to Modern art.
 With over 2.2 million square feet of space, it is impossible to fully explore what the MET has to offer within just a few visits.

 Fortunately, the MET offers [open access](https://www.metmuseum.org/about-the-met/policies-and-documents/open-access) to more than 492,000 images of public-domain artworks through API.
 To demonstrate the use of MongoDB and HTML skills, this app is a platform through which users may view, search for, and interact with the art objects provided through the MET open access program.

-As a minimum viable product, data for a sample art pieces selected from the MET open access API were uploaded to the cloud through MongoDB atlas from the API.
-The sample includes 20,000 Greek and Roman art pieces, as well as 2,000 european paintings.
-Users with an account may search for and view artworks based on artist, title, cuture, date, department, etc. Users may also star certain pieces they like, wish to know more about, or wish to visit.
+As a minimum viable product, data for a sample art pieces selected from the MET open access API were uploaded to the cloud with MongoDB atlas.
+The sample includes 20,000 Greek and Roman art pieces, as well as 2,000 European paintings.
+Users with an account may search for and view artworks based on artist, title, culture, date, department, etc. Users may also star certain pieces they like, wish to know more about, or wish to visit.

 This is on the about page!